netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 There are gateways and proxies (including VPN) that translate SCION traffic to IP traffic and back.
-These are a special case because they are not used together with a QUIC(-MP) implementation, instead they are, and should be, oblivivous to QUIC traffic.
+These are a special case because they are not used together with a QUIC(-MP) implementation, instead they are, and should be, oblivious to QUIC traffic.

 **TODO**